Gianlush/Workspace_Ethical_Hacking/utils/windows-notes.md

 FullControl 	|   Full control of object, all properties can be edited
 ```

+### ESC1
+---
+ESC1 is the label for a category of misconfigurations that allows attackers to trick AD CS into issuing them certificates that they can use to authenticate as privileged users.

 ### ESC4
 ---
 ESC4 is when a user has write privileges over a certificate template.
 This can for instance be abused to overwrite the configuration of the certificate template to make the template vulnerable to ESC1.